arsamsarabi/grit/CONTRIBUTING.md

 You don’t need to be an expert.
 Bug reports, docs fixes, and good questions count.

+grit is a solo-maintained project.
+Issues and pull requests are welcome, and I’ll respond as time allows.

 ## Before you start

 - Skim the [README](./README.md) so you know what grit is (and isn’t).